Distributed Cache Service | Progressive Knowledge

 Distributed Cache Service

 Distributed Cache Service (DCS) is an online, distributed, in-memory cache service.
 It is reliable, scalable, usable out of the box, and easy to manage.
-Compatible with Redis, and Memcached, and in-memory data grid (IMDG), DCS supports three instance types: single-node, master/standby, and cluster.
+Compatible with Redis and Memcached, DCS supports three instance types: single-node, master/standby, and cluster.
 It can meet your requirements for high read/write performance and fast data access.

 High-Performance Redis 4.x and 5.x